MOEAFramework/MOEAFramework/docs/developersGuide.md

 ### Continuous Integration

-When code changes are pushed to the GitHub repository, our CI tests are automatically run.
-These are powered by the `ci.yml` workflow, and run all tests against the supported versions of Java, Maven, etc.
+All changes pushed to the GitHub repository will trigger the `ci.yml` workflow running on GitHub Actions.
+Please verify these tests are passing, otherwise this may delay the review or approval of a PR.

 ### Releases

-New releases are published by the `staging.yml` workflow file running on GitHub Actions.
+New releases are published by the `staging.yml` workflow.
 The process to create a new release is:

 1. Merge a PR to increment the version number in `META-INF/build.properties`.
 Append `-SNAPSHOT` to the version to create a snapshot release.